-Romans 12:1-2: Therefore, I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God—this is your true and proper worship.
+Romans 12:1-2: "Therefore, I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God—this is your true and proper worship.
 2 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
-Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.
+Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will."

-2 Corinthians 10:5: We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.
+2 Corinthians 10:5: "We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ."

-Philippians 4:8-9: Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.
+Philippians 4:8-9: "Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.
 9 Whatever you have learned or received or heard from me, or seen in me—put it into practice.
-And the God of peace will be with you.
+And the God of peace will be with you."

-- Using the Topical Bible (linked above), find several verses dealing with specific sins you're struggling with.
-Besides the examples above, you might look up bitterness/forgiveness, worry/fear, jealousy/envy, patience, joy, thoughts, etc.
+Using this online Topical Bible, find several verses dealing with specific sins you're struggling with.

 Write the verses on 3x5 cards and meditate on them daily.